alimnaqvi/system_scripts/README.md

 @reboot <path-to-this-repo>/disc_usage/distro_size.sh --cron
 ```

+The crontab method is rather outdated, and it is generally better to use systemd instead.
+It requires more steps.
+So I have written the script `set_all_schedules.sh` to automate some of it.

 ## Fix CAps LOck delay

 Linux desktop environments, such as GNOME, often have this "feature" enabled by default that adds a delay to prevent accidental Caps Lock activation.
 For fast typists, it's a disaster because YOu WIll BE TYping LIke THis.